Aurelian-C/React-Summary_App/src/markdowns/03_Managing_state/Choosing_the_state_structure.md

 4. ==**Avoid duplication in state**==.
 When _the same data is duplicated between multiple state variables_, or within nested objects, it is difficult to keep them in sync.
 Reduce duplication when you can.
 5. ==**Avoid deeply nested state**==. _Deeply hierarchical state is not very convenient to update_.
 When possible, prefer to structure state in a flat way.

-The goal behind these principles is to *make state easy to update without introducing mistakes*. ==Removing redundant and duplicate data from state helps ensure that all its pieces stay in sync==.
+The goal behind these principles is to *make state easy to update without introducing mistakes*. ==Removing redundant and duplicate data from state helps ensure that all its pieces **stay in sync**==.

 ## Group related state